florisoft/User.Manuals/WEBSERVICES/Pre Sales Clock (M65)/Pre Sales Clock Manual (M65).md

 The intention of this manual is that after reading you are able to set up a Clock Pre Sale Connection independently.

 **Important to note**: *Images in this manual may slightly differ from what you are seeing on your screen.
 The Florisoft application is continually updated so this guide may be slightly out of date.
-Do however note that big changes are unlikely and that the  process overall will remain the same.*
+Do however note that big changes are unlikely and that the core process will remain the same.*

 # 2. Creating incoming stocks

 To get the Clock Pre-Sale option to work in the Florisoft application it is necessary to create incoming stocks.
 This is because incoming stocks is where the Florisoft system reads in all the available products in the Clock Pre Sale connection.

 The Dutch Auction has three physical locations: Aalsmeer, Naaldwijk, and Rijnsburg.
 Each location must have its own incoming stocks.
-This results in you having three incoming stocsk for the Clock Pre Sale module by default; one stock per physical location.
+This results in you having three incoming stocks for the Clock Pre Sale module by default; one stock per physical location.

-The steps below describe the process of creating an incomming stock.
+The steps below describe the process of creating an incoming stock.

 1. Start the Florisoft application and log in using your UserID and password.
 2. Navigate to the constants screen within the Florisoft navigator screen. (#1 in the image below.)